RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 > Her intuition, Kagan said, told her that California’s law “was OK,”
 > but free-speech principles required her to invalidate the law.
 > “That is the one case,” Kagan added,
 > “where I kind of think I just don’t know.
-I just don’t know if that’s right.”
+> I just don’t know if that’s right.”

 ## Civil Liability For Inciting Violence?

 So much for government as censor of violence, and so much for statutes which attempt to hitchhike on the language of the *Miller* test and create in essence a *Miller* test for violence.
 But is that the end of the question?
 Of course not.

-If the First Amendment prevents states from regulating violent entertainment products, what about suing the manufacturers of such products after the fact?
-But here too, the First Amendment, as well as well-settled principles of tort law (duty, foreseeability, causation), have so far prevented victims and family members from bringing civil suits against the manufacturers of video products.
+If the First Amendment prevents states from regulating violent entertainment products, then what about suing the manufacturers of such products after the fact?
+But here too, the First Amendment and well-settled principles of tort law (duty, foreseeability, causation), have so far prevented victims and family members from bringing civil suits against the manufacturers of video products.

 Even before the tragic shooting at Columbine High School, perpetrated by two senior students Eric Harris and Dylan Klebold, who murdered a total of 12 students and one teacher and injured 21 others, victims and the families of victims sought judgments against the manufacturers of entertainment products because those products arguably inspired or "incited" criminals to mayhem.
 Harris and Klebold were [both fans of video games like *Doom* and *Wolfenstein 3D*](http://en.wikipedia.org/wiki/Columbine_High_School_massacre#Video_games) and so (the argument goes) the makers of those games had a hand in "causing" the appalling violence at Columbine, which has been called the Pearl Harbor of the American culture wars.